-A new cause for glaucoma in horses is documented in a recently published research paper.
+A new cause for glaucoma in horses has been documented in a published research paper.

 Examination revealed that each horse had detachment of the Descemet’s membrane (DM), a layer of cells that lines the inside of the cornea, as well as signs of chronic glaucoma.